johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 With a regulatory vacuum and no requirement for transparency, it’s not hard to make a digital asset look superficially attractive.
 With no agreed definition of what decentralization is, who is to say something is not decentralized?
 Who decides on the criteria of what we are all supposed to be measuring?
 Who has any remit in a permissionless and open industry?
 With many blockchains categorized based on high-level criteria, they are often very different once you look closer.

-Consider just some of the findings from a well-researched article by the *Cardanians (cardanians.io)* published in October 2022:
+Consider just some of the findings from a well-researched article[^95] by the *Cardanians (cardanians.io)* published in October 2022:

 - Cardano has one entity (Binance) with more than 10% share in the network.
 Ethereum has numerous such entities with largest having 30%+ share
-- Cardano’s minimum attack vector (MAV) is approx 24, Ethereum and Bitcoinn both have a MAV of 3.
+- Cardano’s minimum attack vector (MAV)[^96] is approx 24, Ethereum and Bitcoinn both have a MAV of 3.
 - Anyone can stake their ada on Cardano, with no need to entrust your ada to a third party.
 You can spend or withdraw your ada anytime.
 Liquid staking means your funds are never locked.
 With Ethereum, there is no protocol-level stake delegation.
 If you have less than 32 ETH, you are obliged to trust a validator with your coins and signing keys.
 - It is easy and inexpensive to run a Cardano stake pool.
 On Ethereum, you are required to lock 32 ETH to run a validator (stake pool equivalent).

 While the above study is compelling and the numbers speak for themselves, such a study is complex and nuanced as configurations change all the time.
 Definitions of the different terms vary based on who you ask.
 Clearly, a more permanent and objective formal analysis is required.
 An academic institute may be the best candidate to host such a research agenda.
-Enter the *Edinburgh Decentralization Index (EDI)*, a project launched by Dr. Daniel Woods and Prof Aggelos Kiayias at ScotFest  The goal is to propose a structured approach to quantifying decentralization in blockchain systems.
+Enter the *Edinburgh Decentralization Index (EDI)*, a project launched by Dr. Daniel Woods and Prof Aggelos Kiayias at ScotFest.[^97] The goal is to propose a structured approach to quantifying decentralization in blockchain systems.

 The EDI will be a bellwether for the industry, a north star for retail investors, regulatory bodies, and governments.
 The research at Edinburgh is a collaborative, interdisciplinary initiative spearheaded by one of IOG’s oldest academic partners, the UoE’s Blockchain Technology Laboratory (BTL).